 AVOID THE FINANCIAL HANGOVER

-When your next financial decision approaches, I would really love for you to remember that having a clear direction, solid set of values and confidence in your decision making are important!
+When your next financial decision approaches, I would really love for you to remember that having a clear direction, solid set of values and confidence in your decision making is important!
 Your micro-decisions no longer need to feel heavy.
-So to put this all in perspective I’ve given you some figures below to demonstrate how small decisions add up.
+So to put this all in perspective, I’ve given you some figures below to demonstrate how small decisions add up.

 Incremental decisions and habits in numbers.